 Night exercises were often undertaken between all the Patrols in the area.
 On one occasion the Patrols all met in The Kings Arms in Ivybridge to receive medical training in the event of serious injuries and not being able to get access to first aid facilities.
 This was carried out by a Captain of the Royal Army Medical Corps who gave instructions on how to deal with a wounded man.
 The volunteer who lay “wounded” had been shot in the stomach which the Captain described in great detail.
 It was a warm evening and secrecy demanded all the doors and windows to be fast shut.
 The atmosphere became very oppressive to the extent that an Auxilier fainted.
+Alec Rogers recalled; "Because we were wearing Home Guard uniforms none of the Ivybridge people we passed gave us a second glance as we came from the London Hotel car park and walked into the Kings Arms".

 Shooting practice took place on a rifle range at Cleeve, in the valley just below Ugborough Patrol's OB.